tgidan/Home_Dashboard/README.md

-# CyberDash
+# Vinci Dash

-A self-contained cyberpunk-themed dashboard displaying live cybersecurity news and weather.
+A self-contained dashboard displaying live cybersecurity news and weather.
 Works as a **Wallpaper Engine** background and in any mobile browser.

 ## Features